sam-621/next-14-starter/README.md

-# NextJS 14 starter
+# Next 14 starter

-A nextjs 14 starter with my taste.
+A next 14 starter with my taste.